Sreegowri15/Parlour/README.md

 ## Features and Functionalities

 - An interactive and responsive UI.
+- User can know about health,beauty and spa information through this website.
+- Have an aesthetically pleasing visual design and architecture.
+- Has collection of many web pages including Home,About,Contact,Services,Health bot topics and health related information etc.
+- The intresting thing here is health bot where we can ask about this website.
 - Has many graphical and visual innovative effects.
-- Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
-- User can know about health information through this website.
 - Included the feedback Survey form to increase the scope of improvement

 ## Azure technologiesused for Project